Widdin/wp_oxygen/woocommerce/drop-down-cart.md

 ## Tutorial

 1. `+Add` → `Div`
-	Add a class with the name`drop-down-cart` to the `Div`
+	Add a class with the name `drop-down-cart` to the `Div`

-2. Inside the `Div`:
+2. Inside the `Div`,
 	`+Add` → Icon
 	`+Add` → `WordPress` → `Widgets` → `Cart`
 			Remove the Title from Cart-Widget

 3. Create a Code Block or Stylesheet and then add the css:
 	```css